paulaloure/Portfolio-Projects/Pyton_AirBNB/README.md

 	2. Which are the locations with the cheapest/most expensive apartments?\
 	3. Which hosts manage above 100 flats with the best ratings?\
 	4. Which type of room is the cheapest?\
  	5. Are newest flats the most expensive?

 Based on the extracted data and analysis, the answer for the questions are as follows:

 **1. What are the relationships between features?
-Are there any correlations??**
+Are there any correlations?**

-No correlation has been between the flat price and the number of reviews:\
+As shown on the below graph, there is no correlation between the flat price and the number of reviews:\
 ![1](https://user-images.githubusercontent.com/96730074/217627440-60caa19d-cb5b-4265-a8ed-3151a466edc0.png)

 We see also that the price can range from less than 100 USD to above 1000 USD:\
 ![2](https://user-images.githubusercontent.com/96730074/217627705-7000b33e-dee1-4e90-afdd-76720765b052.png)

 The preferred quantity of nights spend is below 3 days or over 30 days:\
 ![3](https://user-images.githubusercontent.com/96730074/217628332-552a66d6-ea6b-4213-bc88-3aa30db773e3.png)

 And the most frequent quantities of nights have also the highest amount of reviews:\
 ![4](https://user-images.githubusercontent.com/96730074/217628639-6c6d371c-3964-4692-9f25-8bb0291f649e.png)